Class of 2003

 Rachael Goad Smith, MSN'03, is a nurse practitioner at University of Arkansas for Medical Sciences Medical Center in Little Rock (2020).

-Tiffany Street, MSN’03, DNP’18, was promoted to assistant professor at VUSN in January 2020 and appointed to represent VUSN as a board member of the Vanderbilt University Alumni Association, starting in July.
-She was recently president of the VUSN Alumni Association Board.
-Tiffany presented at the Acute Care Nurse Practitioner/Physician Assistant Critical Care Bootcamp at Vanderbilt University Medical Center in August 2018.
-She is administrative director of the Vanderbilt Heart and Vascular Institute.
+Tiffany Street, MSN'03, DNP'18, was promoted to associate nursing officer at the Vanderbilt Heart and Vascular Institute in March 2021.
+She was named assistant professor at VUSN in January 2020 and appointed to represent VUSN as a board member of the Vanderbilt University Alumni Association, starting that July.
+Tiffany presented at the Acute Care Nurse Practitioner/Physician Assistant Critical Care Bootcamp at Vanderbilt University Medical Center in August 2018, and is former president of the VUSN Alumni Board.

 Liz Adams Threlkeld, MSN'03, is a nurse practitioner at Faith Family Medical Center in Nashville (2020).